 It was somewhere just west of Omaha that I said to myself, “This car was made for this shit.”
 I was in the midst of a cross-country drive with nothing but a Lexus SC, a toothbrush, and fewer changes of underwear than days on the road.
 It was heaven.
 1992 was the inaugural model year for the Lexus SC, so before 2017 is out, let us honor one of the most beautiful cars ever to come out of Japan.

 The passing of the Lexus SC into official classic car status is very personal to me.
-That’s because I took my once-in-a-lifetime dream trip in one, 3,200 miles across this magnificent nation.
-And not only was it my car, it was my first car.
+That’s because I took my once-in-a-lifetime dream trip in one — 3,200 miles across this magnificent nation.
+And, not only was this Lexus my car, it was my first car.

 See, I entered the workforce at the peak of the first tech boom, just before Y2K, and companies were lobbing large amounts of cash at anyone that could find the on switch to a computer.
 With a fat paycheck in hand, I began car shopping.